INTERNATIONAL RELATIONS (JAPAN)

 Go to Moodle page

 The course will introduce the main IR theories and illustrate relevant aspects of international politics in the Asia-Pacific region.
 Its focus will be on Japan as a relevant actor at a regional and global level.
-The course is designed to provide the students within the East Asian economy/law-oriented curriculum with a comprehensive training enabling them to apply specific theoretical and methodological tools and expertise in international working environments.
+The course is designed to provide the students within the East Asian economy and law-oriented curriculum with a comprehensive training enabling them to apply specific theoretical and methodological tools and expertise in international working environments.

 Participants should have passed History of Japan 2.